About the Red Panda

 Threats in the Wild:

-The main threats to red pandas are illegal hunting and habitat destruction from increases in logging and farming.
-Red pandas are sometimes illegally hunted for their fur coat.
-Because they have a slow rate of reproduction due to slow growth, it’s difficult for red pandas to recover from population declines.
+Red pandas are listed as vulnerable.
+The main threats to the red panda are illegal hunting and habitat destruction from increased logging and farming.
+Because red pandas have a slow rate of reproduction due to slow growth, it is difficult for red pandas to recover from population declines.

 You Can Find This Animal in the Children's Zoo